YiLisa/DSCI560-hw2/README.md

    pip install pandas
    pip install matplotlib
    ```
-   Only two packages are manually installed, beu their dependencies will automatically be installed so they will also shown in extracted dependency list.
+   Only two packages are manually installed.
+But the extracted dependency list consists more packages because their dependencies will automatically be installed as well.
 6. Execute the python scripts by executing in command line:
     ```
     python random1000.py